aderusha/HASwitchPlate/Documentation/05_Home_Assistant.md

 ### HASP configuration for MQTT

-Open a web browser to the HASP IP shown when the device boots up (or try `<hasp device name>.local`).
-On the main admin page, enter the IP address of your Home Assistant installation under `MQTT Broker`, enter port `1883` for `MQTT Port`, and then enter your Home Assistant username and password for `MQTT User` and `MQTT Password`.
-You can also create a dedicated Home Assistant user account for this purpose, no administrative privileges are required for operation.
-Click `save settings` to commit your changes and reboot the HASP device.
+1. Open a web browser to the HASP IP shown when the device boots up (or try `<hasp device name>.local`).
+2. On the main admin page, enter the IP address of your Home Assistant installation under `MQTT Broker`, enter port `1883` for `MQTT Port`, and then enter your Home Assistant username and password for `MQTT User` and `MQTT Password`.
+3. Click `save settings` to commit your changes and reboot the HASP device.

-### Setup Home Assistant automations for HASP
+### Home Assistant automations for HASP

 We are now ready to deploy the Home Assistant automations for HASP.
 Select `Terminal` from the left pane, and then paste the following: